 A Good Plan-Bro.
-James Russell for about two rears has been ordering 25 copies of the OPA sent to it's address for distribution among the members and cthers.
+James Russell for about two rears has been ordering 25 copies of the OPA sent to his address for distribution among the members and others.
 This week we received such an order from Bro.
 Wilson Burnell, of Flemington, Pa.
 We are sending 25 copies (12 mo.) to one address for \$20.00.
-Why not try H. L. K. this in your community?
+Why not try this in your community?